 Fibromyalgia is a painful condition, so this one perhaps makes the most sense.
 When you are tired or stressed out the effect may become even worse.
-Fibromyalgia patients are also more susceptible to chronic migraines or other headache conditions, and eye pain can be related to various types of headaches.
+Fibromyalgia and eye pain pressure patients are also more susceptible to chronic migraines or other headache conditions, along with that, Fibromyalgia and eye socket pain can be related to various types of headaches as well.

 The eyes use specific muscles to release moisture.
 If your eyes are dry, it may be an indicator that something isn’t functioning right.
 Of course, it can also indicate dehydration, so be sure that you are getting plenty of fluids.
 The early stages of dehydration can increase pain and cramping in the body, which is something that you certainly don’t need when living with a chronic pain disorder.

 The eye problems that are associated with fibromyalgia are just another part of the neurological effects of this condition.
 Therefore, in order to reduce eye problems, you have to go after the condition at its core, in the central nervous system.

 One of the best ways to keep the central nervous system working optimally is chiropractic care.
 In particular, upper cervical chiropractic focuses on the top two bones in the neck, which can have the most significant impact on the CNS.
 What is the link between the neck and neurological conditions?